twirl/The-API-Book/src/en/clean-copy/03-Section II. The API Patterns/07-api-patterns-push-vs-poll.md

 Therefore, this approach is following neither request-response (even if a callback event is a direct response to the client’s actions, it is received asynchronously, requiring the client to match the response to its requests) nor a duplex connection pattern.
 However, we must note that this is a *logical* distinction for the convenience of client developers, as, under the hood, the underlying messaging system framework typically relies on WebSockets or implements polling.

-The most popular technology of this kind is *MQTT*[ref MQTT](https://docs.oasis-open.org/mqtt/mqtt/v5.0/mqtt-v5.0.html).
-Although it is considered highly efficient due to its use of low-level protocols, its disadvantages stem from its advantages:
+The most popular technology of this kind is *MQTT*.[ref MQTT](https://docs.oasis-open.org/mqtt/mqtt/v5.0/mqtt-v5.0.html) Although it is considered highly efficient due to its use of low-level protocols, its disadvantages stem from its advantages:

-* The technology is designed to implement the pub/sub pattern, and its primary value lies in the fact that the server software (MQTT Broker) is provided alongside the protocol itself.
+* The technology is designed to implement the pub/sub pattern, and its primary value lies in the fact that the server software (*MQTT Broker*) is provided alongside the protocol itself.
 Applying it to other tasks, especially bidirectional communication, can be challenging.
 * The use of low-level protocols requires developers to define their own data formats.

 Another popular technology for organizing message queues is the Advanced Message Queuing Protocol (*AMQP*).
 AMQP is an open standard for implementing message queues,[ref AMQP](https://www.amqp.org/) with many independent client and server (broker) implementations.
 One notable broker implementation is RabbitMQ,[ref RabbitMQ](https://www.rabbitmq.com/) while AMQP clients are typically implemented as libraries for specific client platforms and programming languages.